junxit/us-congress-bills-110/bill.md

 - Whereas in fatal, single-vehicle rollover crashes involving 15-passenger vans over the past decade, 91 percent of occupants wearing safety belts survived; and
 - Whereas driver education and training, and general awareness of the dangers of these vans are effective means of reducing the death rates of occupants of 15-passenger vans: Now, therefore, be it

-That the House of Representatives recognizes the need for awareness regarding the increased risks of driving 15-passenger vans and encourages any operator of such a vehicle or person who provides transportation on such a vehicle to provide adequate training for drivers and safety information, including the necessity for wearing seat belts, to passengers.
+That the House of Representatives recognizes the need for awareness regarding the increased risks of driving 15-passenger vans and encourages any operator of such a vehicle or person who provides transportation in such a vehicle to provide adequate training for drivers and safety information, including the necessity for wearing safety belts, to passengers.